Updated on January 16, 2019

-You can always negotiate separately with a repeat renter, for example, if they were to take issue with the tax, but, by and large, you should be passing it on to the renter.
 A lodging tax for private rentals is common in many parts of the country, including every other New England state, so vacationers are becoming increasingly accustomed to paying one.
 And keep in mind that renters will have to pay this tax no matter which home they choose.

 How should I present the tax on my listing?

 We now provide this language on all listings: “State and local taxes of X% will apply.”
 The exact percentage is determined by the town in which your rental home is located.
 This language is posted on your listing at just below the pricing chart near the top of your listing as well as at the top of your Pricing and Availability section.
 But you should NOT incorporate the tax within the rates posted on your Calendar.
 If your guests are exempt from the Lodging Tax due to your only renting for 14 days or less per year, please let us know so that we can update your listing accordingly.

 Which homes are subject to the Wastewater Tax?

 Only the 15 towns in Barnstable County are subject to the Wastewater Tax.
 The Vineyard and Nantucket are not part of the Cape Cod and Islands Water Protection Fund, and until and unless they opt into the Trust by majority vote of town meeting, they will not collect the 2.75%.

 Any homes located in Off-Cape towns are also not subject to the Wastewater Tax.

 How can I determine what amount my town is assessing for the local tax?

 For a full list of towns listed on our site and what percentage they are each assessing, see our blog post Short-Term Lodging Tax Percentage by Town.